Fertility Counseling in Winston-Salem, NC | IVF & Infertility Therapy (Online Across North Carolina)

 Should Partners of IVF Recipients Undergo Counseling?

 This is a “it depends” question.
 Not everyone needs to undergo counseling, but most people can benefit from therapy.
 When one partner is undergoing IVF, both partners are impacted.
-Therapy isn’t only for the person receiving treatment—partners often carry stress, grief, financial pressure, and emotional helplessness.
-Here are common times when partners of IVF recipients should consider therapy:
+Therapy isn’t only for the person receiving treatment.
+Our significant others often carry stress, grief, financial pressure, and emotional helplessness.
+Partners may need to consider therapy:

 Before starting IVF it can be helpful to discuss the upcoming challenges you will face